October 9, 2013

 I once heard a Pastor by the name of Dick Bernal (from San Francisco) preach a sermon about this very subject.
 He wisely pointed out that the original Greek language that was translated "adopted" in these scriptures could more accurately be translated as "reinstated" or "reunited".
 It describes the beautiful picture of a "reunion" between God and His Creation ("sperma", "offspring"), or children.

 As an adult adoptee, I take GREAT comfort in the fact that I don't need to be adopted by God in the same sense I was "adopted" in the natural.
+I was never relinquished in the economy of Heaven.
+Only on earth.

 See this post I wrote about how God helped me open my heart to the tremendous grief I had buried regarding adoption, so He could begin healing me ~ "Losing Mother".